 - Handful green olives

 - Spatchcock (butterfly) the chicken.
 Place the chicken on a cutting board with its backbone facing you.
 Using a pair of sturdy kitchen shears like this one, cut out the backbone by cutting along both sides of the spine, and remove it.
 Push down on the breasts to flatten the chicken.
 Flip the bird over and remove the wing tips.
 (See the step by step tutorial in the post showing how to spatchock chicken.)
-You can also ask your butcher to spatchcock the chicken for you.)
+You can also ask your butcher to do it.

 - Salt chicken one night before you cook it.
 Place the chicken, breast side up, on a large cutting board.
 Push down on the breastbone.
 Generously season with salt (and I mean generously) on both sides.
 Place the chicken, breast side up, on a shallow roasting dish.
 Refrigerate, uncovered, overnight.

 - One hour before you plan to roast it, pull the chicken out of the fridge and set at room temperature.